win7user10/Laraue.Apps.LearnLanguage/README.md

 # Laraue.Apps.LearnLanguage
-Example of usage of Telegram.NET to build telegram bot backend

-This bot allows user to learn top 5000 most used in books english words.
+This telegram bot backend is build on the https://github.com/win7user10/Laraue.Telegram.NET This bot allows to learn top 5000 most used in books english words.
 The bot can be found in Telegram here https://t.me/learn_lang_bot